yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-mar-2021/index.md

 [ivan-boikov](https://github.com/ivan-boikov) fixed an [issue that resulted in wrong destination folders](https://github.com/yuzu-emu/yuzu/pull/6092) for our file system configuration if you pressed Cancel.
 Nothing beats QoL fixes!

-Microsoft Visual Studio` by default will compile with the character set of the region of the developer’s PC.
+`Microsoft Visual Studio` by default will compile with the character set of the region of the developer’s PC.
 This limitation can cause issues for certain regions like Asia when trying to build our source.
 Morph bypassed this limitation [by forcing the UTF-8 character set.](https://github.com/yuzu-emu/yuzu/pull/6029) As an added benefit, some UI elements like up and down arrows started rendering.
 Free extra.

+{{< imgs
+	"./utf8.png| "
+  >}}

-While ton of work is needed to make `MONSTER HUNTER RISE` run, including finishing the shader decompiler rewrite, and implementing an asynchronous software keyboard, that doesn’t mean [ogniK](https://github.com/ogniK5377) can’t start some preliminary work.
+While ton of work is needed to make `MONSTER HUNTER RISE` run, including finishing the shader decompiler rewrite, and implementing the asynchronous software keyboard, that doesn’t mean [ogniK](https://github.com/ogniK5377) can’t start some preliminary work.
-In this particular case it means improving the [current `Parental Control` emulation,](https://github.com/yuzu-emu/yuzu/pull/6112) bringing it closer to the Switch’s native hardware implementation.
+In this particular case the focus is to improvie [`Parental Control` emulation,](https://github.com/yuzu-emu/yuzu/pull/6112) bringing it closer to the Switch’s native hardware implementation.

 ## Graphic improvements